 Stick to the rule of minimum possible attendance when sending out invitations for every meeting, and think twice about whether or not a meeting can be avoided with just an email.

-We built Close for the sole purpose of measuring (and improving) both individual and organizational sales productivity—to empower sales teams around the world to close more deals without needing to hire additional reps or work over-time every day.
+We built Close to help sales teams measure and improve both individual and organizational sales productivity—to empower sales teams around the world to close more deals without needing to hire additional reps or work overtime every day.

-Our reporting tools eliminate the distractions that lie in ultra-complex reporting, and scales it back to just the insights that’ll help you take action to grow your revenue.
+Our reporting tools eliminate the distractions that lie in ultra-complex reporting, and scale it back to just the insights that’ll help you take action to grow your revenue.